streamlit/docs/content/develop/tutorials/databases/neon.md

    streamlit run streamlit_app.py
    ```

-   If everything worked out (and you used the example table we created above), your app should dlook like this:
+   If everything worked out (and you used the example table we created above), your app should look like this:

    ![Finished app screenshot](/images/databases/streamlit-app.png)